bennyhuo/KotlinBlogTranslation/original/M10 is out.md

 The IDE plugin can now automatically configure Maven projects to work with Kotlin/JS.
 Also, if you have an outdated version of Kotlin’s runtime library, the IDE will ask you to update it, and you can now chose to use a library located in the plugin distribution, instead of copying one into your project.
 ## Summary

 To install M10, update the plugin in your IntelliJ IDEA 14 (or earlier versions), and as always you can find the plugin in our plugin repository.
-You can also download the standalone compiler from the release page.
+You can also download the standalone compiler from the  [release page](https://github.com/JetBrains/kotlin/releases/tag/build-0.10.4) .